-Morning Break (Baps) - cold drink and fresh fruit

-Lunch - hot meal choice of at least three cooked meals, soup and an excellent cold, salad bar.
+Morning Break (Baps) - sweet or savoury snack with cold drink and fresh fruit Lunch - hot meal choice of at least three cooked meals, soup and an excellent cold, salad bar.
 Pudding and fresh fruit as well as fruit salad and yogurts are available.

-Afternoon Baps - after games at around 4:15pm there is a snack with a cold drink.
+Afternoon Baps - after games at around 4:15pm there is a sweet or savoury snack with a cold drink